 The Partnership Grant program is intended to foster cooperation between agriculture professionals and small groups of farmers and ranchers to catalyze on-farm research, demonstration, and education activities related to sustainable agriculture.

 Examples of appropriate projects include: developing a curriculum about food storage for farmers and processors, on-farm testing of cropping system strategies or grazing systems, cooperative efforts to develop new marketing approaches, or investigations into new approaches to processing and/or adding value to sustainably produced farm products.

-- Partnership Grants are for on-farm research, demonstration and/or educational projects and are funded for up to 24 months.
+- Partnership Grants are for on-farm research, demonstration, and/or educational projects funded for up to 24 months.

 - An Agricultural Professional is the grant applicant and the project coordinator.